- 581 313sq km

-Articles 25 and 29 of the constitution guarantee the freedom from torture and cruel inhuman and degrading treatment or punishment but falls short of defining torture as required under article 1 of the CAT.
+There is no definition of tortures as required under article 1 of the CAT.
+Article 74 of the constitution of 1963 guarantees the freedom from torture and cruel inhuman and degrading treatment or punishment.
 Furthermore the Police Act as well as the Chief’s Authority Act outline that no person shall be subject to torture or ill-treatment by a police officer or chief.
 In addition, no confessions elicited whilst in the custody of a police officer can be used against this person, unless made in the presence of a judge or a magistrate.
-Neither the Penal Code nor the Criminal Procedure Code contain any provisions on a specific offence called torture.1
+Neither the Penal Code nor the Criminal Procedure Code contains any provisions on a specific offence called torture.
+2

 Kenya is a state party to the Rome statute and therefore accepts the jurisdiction of the International Criminal Court (ICC).
-However, as for know the country has failed to fully cooperate with the ICC and to bring those accused to be responsible for the 2007/08 post-election violence to trail.2
+However, as for known the country has failed to fully cooperate with the ICC and to bring those accused to be responsible for the 2007/08 post-election violence to trail.
+3

 Practice of Torture and Ill-Treatment

-The Kenya National Commission on Human Rights is empowered to monitor and investigate abuses of human rights which include torture,5 but according to the follow-up report of the UN Special Rapporteur on Torture it “is not considered the competent and impartial authority contemplated by Article 12 CAT”.
-Courts rarely investigate complaints of torture but in 2012 a draft law was under development to establish a police oversight body.6 Currently, there exists no Government Rehabilitation Program for victims of torture.7
+The Kenya National Commission on Human Rights is empowered to monitor and investigate abuses of human rights which include torture, 6 but according to the follow-up report of the UN Special Rapporteur on Torture it “is not considered the competent and impartial authority contemplated by Article 12 CAT”.
+Courts rarely investigate complaints of torture but in 2012 a draft law was under development to establish a police oversight body.
+7 Currently, there exists no Government Rehabilitation Program for victims of torture.
+8